 Over the years, we have had special appeals such as non-uniform days, collections, gift donations on the school's birthday, and a Charity Week.
-These are in response to international appeals where there are special needs such as the Turkey and Syria earthquake appeal, Maggie's, Latch and the Royal British Legion.
+These are in response to international appeals where there are special needs such as the Nsobe Community School, the Turkey and Syria earthquake appeal, Maggie's, Latch and the Royal British Legion.